 Parents Need to Know

-Parents need to know that this book, set in the future, deals with our culture's obsession with physical perfection and hedonism.
-There is some fighting and a minor character is killed, not seen.
+Parents need to know that Scott Westerfeld's Uglies is set in the future and deals with our culture's obsession with physical perfection and hedonism.
+There's some fighting and a minor character is killed, not seen.
 A gruesome operation is described.
 Girl characters especially are brave and stand up to an oppressive regime.

 Author Scott Westerfeld manages a delicate balancing act in UGLIES.
 It's obvious that he had a point to make when he decided to write a book about a futuristic society that celebrates beauty above all else -- and that the world of the book is a not-so-logical extension of certain trends in today's society having to do with physical attractiveness, plastic surgery, mindless consumerism and pleasure-seeking, and divorce from nature.
 But he never hits the reader over the head with a message and, in fact, allows the lives of the pretties enough appeal to make the argument two-sided.

 This intellectual argument is set inside a crackling, though at times maddeningly predictable, story.
-About two-thirds of the way through the book is a series of events that alert readers will not only have seen coming a hundred pages earlier, but they'll be frustrated that Tally so stupidly falls into them.
+About two-thirds of the way through the book is a series of events that alert readers will have seen coming a hundred pages earlier, and they'll be frustrated that Tally so stupidly falls into these circumstances.
 But the final third is a breathtaking race to the cliffhanger ending.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.